zamfi/cca-programming-electronics-fall-2015/hw/week3.md

 2. Follow the [Processing Arrays tutorial](https://processing.org/tutorials/arrays/) and read the [ArrayList reference entry](https://processing.org/reference/ArrayList.html).
 Email me answers to the following questions to [jzamfirescupereira@cca.edu](mailto:jzamfirescupereira@cca.edu) by **Tuesday night**.
   1. When is an array useful?
 (Answer in 3-4 sentences, please!)

+  2. What is the difference between an Array and an ArrayList?

-  2. Consider the following code:
+  3. Consider the following code:
     ```Processing
     int[] data; // Declare